UofL promotes food literacy and urban agriculture through gardens on all three of our campuses.

 In 2011, dedicated staff at UofL's LEED Gold certified Center for Predictive Medicine on the Shelby campus planted a "Birthday" Garden which takes the place of cake and ice cream celebrations for our employees.
-Staff and researchers at the Regional Biocontainment Laboratory enjoyed a bountiful harvest in 2011 and replanted in 2012!
+Staff and researchers at the Regional Biocontainment Laboratory enjoyed a bountiful harvest in 2011 and have replanted each year!
 To learn more, contact Marlene Steffen.

 - Urban Garden Share - Looking for garden space?
 Got some space to share?
 Connect here.

 15Thousand Farmers - helping create, empower, and inspire 15,000 new, sustainable, neighborhood backyard/front yard farmers in Louisville to feed themselves, their families and others!
 Follow on